 Hilo is the center for the island's tropical-flower industry, with anthuriums (heart-shaped, multicolored blooms) and orchids shipped to worldwide markets.

-Of all the places we've visited in Hawaii, Hilo seems the least changed by the business of tourism.
+Of all the places to visit in Hawaii, Hilo seems the least changed by the business of tourism.
 What is most striking about this multicultural, diverse city is how normal daily life appears.
 You'll see Japanese grandmothers tending anthuriums and orchids in their yards, Hawaiian fathers teaching the keiki

 Much of downtown Hilo consists of vintage buildings, many dating from the early 1900s.
 A stroll through downtown uncovers a collection of retail shops, offices, and flower and fruit stalls.
 To some, Hilo appears frozen in the early 20th century.